 New Cornell University students, faculty and staff are entering a campus forged by history.

 Before Cornell was founded, religious denominations built colleges and adhered to strict, dogmatic curricula.
-On Oct.
-7, 1868, Cornell opened its doors and offered a secular education: The new university introduced an innovative, elective-course system, fully embraced diversity and had no ties to a church.
+In 1868, Cornell opened its doors and offered a secular education: The new university introduced an innovative, elective-course system, fully embraced diversity and had no ties to a church.

-Eventually, nearly all universities in the United States adopted Cornell's approach to curriculum.
-This led historian Frederick Rudolph to call Cornell "the first American university."
+Eventually, nearly every university in the United States adopted Cornell’s approach to curriculum.
+This led historian Frederick Rudolph to call Cornell “the first American university.”

 Go anywhere on this campus, or in Ithaca, and you will encounter living history.

 If you hear the theme from “The Muppet Show” resonating from the chimes at McGraw Tower, it’s all right.
 In recent weeks, the chimesmasters also played the Beatles’ “Yesterday,” Yiruma’s “River Flows in You,” Johann Sebastian Bach’s “Gavotte,” and Bon Jovi’s “You Give Love a Bad Name.”
 However, the most requested song, by far, is “Hedwig’s Theme” from the Harry Potter films.
 You can climb the 161 steps of the tower and enjoy daily concerts with a bird’s-eye view of campus.

 Industrialist John McGraw funded the university handsomely for its early buildings.
 When he died, he bequeathed his wealth to his daughter, Jennie McGraw, who then became the wealthiest woman in the United States.
 She gave Cornell the original chimes and the tower that bears her and her father’s name.
 The chimes were played when Cornell opened its doors on Oct.
 7, 1868.